Boom Enters Supersonic Air Force One Race

 Key Takeaways:

-• Boom Supersonic has been selected by the U.S. Air Force to develop its Overture supersonic aircraft for potential executive transport, including future Air Force One use.
+• Boom Supersonic has been selected by the U.S. Air Force to develop its Overture supersonic aircraft for potential Air Force One and other executive transport roles.

-• Boom may have a competitive edge as its XB-1 test aircraft is scheduled to roll out next month and begin test flights in 2021, ahead of competitors Exosonic and Hermeus who are still in early design phases.
+• Boom may have a strategic advantage in this competition as its XB-1 test aircraft is slated for rollout next month and test flights in 2021, ahead of competitors like Exosonic and Hermeus.

-• The Overture is envisioned as a 50-seat aircraft capable of Mach 2.2 with a 5000-mile range, aiming to reduce travel times for U.S. diplomats and executive leaders.
+• The Overture is designed to be a 50-seat aircraft capable of Mach 2.2 with a 5000-mile range, intended to facilitate more frequent in-person connections for U.S. diplomats and leaders.

 See a mistake?
 Contact us.